20241113 | Financing the green transition of the economy

 Wednesday 13 November I 09:30 am – 3:30 pm I KBR Royal Library of Belgium – event room Auditorium I Kunstberg/Mont des Arts 28, 1000 Brussels

-CONTEXT AND OBJECTIVE
+CONTEXT AND OBJECTIVES

 The urgent need to transform the European economy in order to decarbonise it, strengthen its resilience in the face of climate change and respect the environment is undisputed.
 This is also important for maintaining its competitiveness.
 Acting now matters to protect financial stability in the Eurozone as well.
 It has been shown how inaction by economic players can generate financial risks in the long term (e.g. with the intensification of physical risks), but also in the short term (e.g. in anticipation of an abrupt transition).
 The social costs associated with the increase in inequalities resulting from inaction must also be taken into account.